 Disc Golf Equipment Package Donated by Disc Golf Educational Experience

 At Grande Ronde Academy we recognize the importance of having an integrated learning experience.
 We want our students to be creative, have critical thinking and problem solving skills, be able to work with a team of peers and communicate results in a meaningful way.
 Field-based projects such as the Outdoor Education Program, provide the opportunity to connect classroom learning with relevant hands on learning experiences in the field.

 The Outdoor Education Program has been made possible through the hard work and careful planning of our parent volunteer, Jennie Yancy, in partnership with Blue Mountain Conservancy in La Grande and a generous grant from the Jane Goodall Environmental Middle School and Diack Ecology Education Fund.
+We would also like to thank Soroptimist International of La Grande who is providing funding towards resources and equipment for the program.
 Up to this point, the majority of this project has taken place at Pete’s Pond in La Grande.
 With a focus on field-based science inquiry and ecology studies, this project gives student the opportunity to develop age appropriate skills in specimen identification, collection and documentation as well as experiencing the dynamics associated with group work.
 We are blessed to have this program and look forward to its continued growth with the addition of geology and soil science studies.